bunnier/mdim/README.md

 Options:

-- `-d` Set the option to delete no reference images.
+- `-d` Set the option to delete no reference images, otherwise print the paths only.
-- `-f` Set the option to fix image relative paths of markdown documents.
+- `-f` Set the option to fix image relative paths of markdown documents, otherwise print the paths only.
 - `-h` Show this help.
 - `-i string` Must be not empty.
 The folder images save in.
 - `-m string` Must be not empty.
 The folder markdown documents save in.